-We’re going to look at what a conveyor system is, how they are used, what their applications are, and much more in this article.
-If you need to discuss how a conveyor system could help you or want to see what other solutions are available to help your business excel, L.A.C.
-Conveyors & Automation are here to help.
+We’re going to look at what a conveyor system is, how it is used, what its applications are, and much more in this article.
+If you need to discuss how a conveyor system could help you or want to see what other solutions are available to help your business excel, L-A-C Logistics Automation is here to help.
 We specialise in conveyors and warehouse automation solutions to help you run your business efficiently.

 A conveyor system is used in many industries as a standard piece of mechanical handling equipment to move goods, products, raw goods, and other materials from one location to another, usually in the same area or building.
 They are extremely handy for businesses that deal with heavy goods, sharp items, raw materials, and mass-produced products.

-Conveyors are also popular in consumer applications for food and people transportation such as supermarkets, sushi restaurants, airports, and shopping centres.
-So not only do they transport heavy items, but they are also useful for moving small plates and people in a quicker and more efficient manner.
+Conveyor systems are also popular in consumer applications for food and people transportation such as supermarkets, sushi restaurants, airports, and shopping centres.
+So not only do they transport heavy items, but they are also useful for moving small plates and people more quickly and efficiently.
 Quite handy to use one in the airport if you’re going between gates and you’re running late for a flight.

-Conveyors are growing in use and popularity.
-The conveyor market is estimated to reach $10.07 billion by 2025, at a CAGR of 4.5% over the forecast period 2020-2025.
-In the commercial and civil sector’s businesses are rapidly increasing the implementation of conveyors at places like airports, shopping centres, stadiums, and restaurants.
+Conveyor systems are growing in use and popularity.
+The market is estimated to reach $10.07 billion by 2025, at a CAGR of 4.5% over the forecast period 2020-2025.
+In the commercial and civil sectors, businesses are rapidly increasing their implementation at places like airports, shopping centres, stadiums, and restaurants.

-Conveyors are highly popular in the manufacturing and packaging industries as well as production plants and with the amount of demand for these products going up, the systems excel at allowing businesses to meet consumer demand and for that reason are more in need in a manufacturing process than ever.
+These systems are highly popular in the manufacturing and packaging industries as well as production plants and with the amount of demand for these products going up, the systems excel at allowing businesses to meet consumer demand and for that reason are more in need in a manufacturing process than ever.
 Commonly purchased types are line shaft roller, chain, and conveyor belt systems.

-It’s easy to see why an increasing amount of companies and industries are using conveyor systems with the numerous benefits they provide.
+It’s easy to see why an increasing number of companies and industries are using conveyor systems with the numerous benefits they provide.
 We’ve listed some of the major benefits below.

-- Can safely transport materials from one level to another through elevated conveyors
+- They can safely transport materials from one level to another through elevated systems

-- Can be installed in most situations while usually being able to add value and increase the safety of the workplace due to automation, failsafe’s, and safeguards
+- They can be installed in most situations while usually being able to add value and increase the safety of the workplace due to automation, fail safes, and safeguards

-- Conveyors can move high quantities of items in various shapes, sizes, and weights
+- They can move high quantities of items in various shapes, sizes, and weights

-- Have advanced safety features that prevent accidents and injuries while increasing throughput of the system
+- They have advanced safety features that prevent accidents and injuries while increasing the throughput of the system

-- Variety of options to run the conveying systems, including the hydraulic, mechanical, and fully automated systems which are equipped to fit individual needs
+- They offer a variety of options to run the conveying systems, including the hydraulic, mechanical, and fully automated systems which are equipped to fit individual needs

 All sorts of materials are conveyed thanks to the different conveyor belts you can get to manage different loads and materials.
 Some of the common items that are used by conveyors are food items such as beans, nuts, canned foods, and vegetables, bottles, canned drinks, automotive parts such as engines, car frames, and tyres, pills such as medicine or supplements, large amounts of powder, furniture, and much more.